OpenFOAM-Parallelisation-Course/OpenFOAM-Parallelisation-Course/content/en/workshop/help/get-help.md

   such questions, [cfd-online forums](https://www.cfd-online.com/Forums/openfoam/) and the [OpenFOAM Discord Server](https://discord.gg/P9p9eHn) are the right places to go to.

+---

+- Once you register at [eveeno.com](https://eveeno.com/parallelization_in_openfoam) for the workshop's event, you can use the communication facilities there to contact instructors.

+---

 - It's possible to request certificates of attendance by dropping a mail to `{{< email user="holger-marschall" domain="tu-darmstadt.de" >}}`